Breeze Cache Security & Risk Analysis

 Generally Safe

-Score 95/100Breeze Cache has a strong security track record.
+Score 89/100Breeze Cache has a strong security track record.
 Known vulnerabilities have been patched promptly.
+It's a solid choice for most WordPress installations.

 The plugin 'breeze' v2.4.2 exhibits a mixed security posture.
 On one hand, it demonstrates good practices in several areas, including a high percentage of SQL queries using prepared statements and properly escaped output.
 The absence of critical or high-severity taint flows, and a lack of unpatched CVEs, are also positive indicators.
 However, the plugin presents significant concerns due to its attack surface.
 A substantial number of AJAX handlers (15 out of 32) lack authentication checks, creating a direct pathway for unauthorized actions.
 The presence of the `unserialize` function without evident sanitization is a potential risk, especially if the data being unserialized originates from user input.
 The plugin's vulnerability history, with 8 medium-severity CVEs primarily related to Missing Authorization, Improper Neutralization of Input, and CSRF, suggests a pattern of past security weaknesses that, while currently patched, highlight areas that require ongoing vigilance.
 The existence of 15 unprotected entry points and a known history of authorization and input validation issues warrants caution, despite the current lack of actively exploited or critical vulnerabilities.